 - Ambetter from Peach State Health Care Plan (Centene)

 - Friday Health Plans

 For 2021, the average rate changes ranged from a 19% decrease to a 10% increase.
 Across the whole market, the overall average rate change for 2021 was about a 4.8% increase.

 Although service areas vary from one insurer to another, most exchange enrollees in Georgia have access to plans from at least three different health insurance companies in 2021, and this will grow in 2022 with the influx of new insurers.

 517,113 people enrolled in private plans through Georgia’s marketplace during the open enrollment period for 2021 health plans.
 This was significantly higher than the 463,910 people who enrolled the year before.

-And the COVID-related enrollment window through August 15 has resulted in increasing enrollment throughout much of the year.
-Through the end of July, more than 129,000 Georgia residents signed up for coverage.
+And the COVID-related enrollment window that continued through August 15 resulted in increasing enrollment throughout much of the year.
+During that window, more than 147,000 Georgia residents signed up for coverage.

-In the same time period in 2020, fewer than 40,000 people enrolled, during special enrollment periods triggered by their own individual qualifying events.
-A qualifying event is not necessary during the COVID-related enrollment window, through August 15, 2021.
+In the same time period in 2020, only about 41,000 people enrolled, during special enrollment periods triggered by their own individual qualifying events.

 The states that have most successfully reduced their uninsured population through the Affordable Care Act have implemented a state-run or partnership exchange and/or expanded Medicaid.
 Georgia has done neither of these things, which is typically an indication of opposition to the ACA.